Clinics

 Grade 7 Hand Jams will be available for participant use throughout the clinic.

-• -Increasing efficiency of reading the rock, resting mid route & movement on cracks
+• Reading the rock, resting & movement on cracks.

 • Minimum two years of top rope and lead belaying.
 Minimum one year of outdoor climbing on sport or trad.